Switching TV package during coronavirus (COVID-19)

-- Brand new TV package subscriptions – Sky has cancelled all new installations until 1 June 2020.
-You can book now, but expect a large backlog when Sky gets things running again.
-Virgin Media continues to offer new installations, but you should expect delays.
-All other providers are offering new packages as normal, as BT TV, TalkTalk TV and Plusnet TV offer set-top boxes that can be posted and set up by the user – they do not require an engineer visit
+- Brand new TV package subscriptions – Most TV providers will offer new packages as normal, such as Sky TV,Virgin Media TV, BT TV, and TalkTalk TV, many of which offer set-top boxes that can be posted and set up by the user – they do not require an engineer visit

 - Switching TV providers – The exact same applies as brand new TV packages.
-This gets a little more complicated, however, if you're also switching your broadband provider/a<.
+This gets a little more complicated, however, if you're also switching your broadband provider.
 We have a separate guide on that, which you should definitely read if that is your plan

 Upgrading with your existing TV package